 For the past fifteen years, Angie Bertinot has led the Downtown District’s marketing and retail efforts with an overarching goal to build the size of the audience that interacts with downtown and provide a positive downtown experience.
 In addition to developing quality materials such as Downtown Magazine, she has also led efforts to revitalize the Historic District including the redesign and ongoing management and programming of Market Square Park.
-Current projects are focused on a new park space located is Southern Downtown, executing a new branding campaign called We Are Downtown and continuing to grow Art Blocks, the District's temporary arts program.
+Current projects are focused on Trebly Park, a new park space located is Southern Downtown, executing a new branding campaign called We Are Downtown and the reimagining of Bagby Street with a new holiday decor program.

 Prior to the Downtown District, Angie was marketing director for MetroNational, a privately owned real estate development company.
 During her seven years there, her claim to fame was the $300 million redevelopment of Memorial City Mall, where she gained valuable experience in placemaking and retail development.

 Angie holds a BA degree in Marketing from the University of Texas and lives in the Houston Heights neighborhood with dog Milo.